finos/FDC3/docs/context/ref/Instrument.md

 - It is valid to include extra properties and metadata as part of the instrument payload, but the minimum requirement is for at least one instrument identifier to be provided.

 - Try to only use instrument identifiers as intended.
-E.g. the `ticker` property is meant for tickers as used by an exhange.
+E.g. the `ticker` property is meant for tickers as used by an exchange.
-If the identifier you want to share is not a ticker or one of the other standardised fields, define a property that makes it clear what value represents.
+If the identifier you want to share is not a ticker or one of the other standardized fields, define a property that makes it clear what value represents.
 Doing so will make interpretation easier for the developers of target applications.

 ## Type